 “The living quarters and bottom twenty floors are operational, and I think he wanted to be away from Malibu, anyway, after—well, you were there,” Steve replied.
 “It’s a pretty good set-up already, what with the gym and the apartment, and there’s a great coffee shop on the ground floor.”

-“You’re smitten, aren’t you?”
-Natasha said, waggling an eyebrow at him.
+“You’re smitten,” Natasha said, waggling an eyebrow at him.

 Steve snorted.
 “I’ve seen him once since the boat, for less than an afternoon.”